platform-test-org/backstage-catalogs-integ-tests/README.md

 ## Authentication

 Authentication is done with the Github OAuth app provider.
-Guests users are not authorized..
+Guests users are not authorized.

 ## Environment variables